MafiaCoconut/Monstrino/monstrino-docs/dev-notes/decisions/media-pipeline/adr-mp-003.md

 sidebar_label: "MP-003: Subscriber/Processor Split"
 sidebar_position: 3
 tags: [media-pipeline, services, subscriber, processor, decomposition]
+description: "Splits media rehosting into a subscriber service that detects new images and a processor that downloads and stores them, separating event detection from I/O."
 ---

 # ADR-MP-003 — Split Media Rehosting Pipeline into Subscriber and Processor